maxim-saharov/Redux_Toolkit_RTK_Query/README.md

 * React JSX, CSS
 * Only desktop version
-* TypeScript, Redux Toolkit, createSlice, createAsyncThunk, RTK Query examples
+* TypeScript, Redux Toolkit, createSlice, createAsyncThunk, RTK Query examples with cache
-* OMDb API
+* JSONPlaceholder API
+* JSON Server
 * Git, GitHub

 This project was created from this video